 The initiative’s overall priorities are to improve knowledge of pollinator decline, including its causes and consequences, tackle the causes of the decline and raise awareness, engaging society-at-large and promoting collaboration.

-IEEP has produced descriptions of what each EU Member State is doing for wild pollinators.
-These fiches show some of the many actions that are taking place across the EU.
-For more information please contact IEEP's biodiversity researcher Evelyn Underwood.
+IEEP has produced descriptions of what each EU Member State is doing for wild pollinators as of 2019.
+These fiches showcase some of the many actions that are taking place across the EU.
+Download a description here.